joaquin-castillo/ESP32_WiFi_Bring-Up/README.md

 # ESP32_WiFi_Bring-Up
-My step-by-step tutorial for flashing the latest firmware onto the Espressif [ESP32](https://www.espressif.com/en/products/socs/esp32) WiFi and Bluetooth chip
+My step-by-step tutorial for flashing the latest firmware onto the Espressif [ESP32](https://www.espressif.com/en/products/socs/esp32) WiFi and Bluetooth chip.

 ## Introduction
-For the final project of my Stanford grad class EE256 "Board Level Design", we had to design, assemble, and bring-up a sub-system module for an "Uber Radio", which is basically just a radio with a rediculous amount of functionality.
-The module my partner Kevin and I chose to reproduce was the WiFi module, enabling the radio to stream songs from the internet and update local time and weather.
+For the final project of my Stanford class EE256 "Board Level Design", we had to design, assemble, and bring-up a sub-system module for an "Uber Radio", which is basically just a radio with a rediculous number of functions.
+My partner Kevin and I chose to reproduce the WiFi module, enabling the radio to stream songs from the internet and update the local time and weather.

-Our starting place was the Adafruit [Airlift Breakout Board](https://www.adafruit.com/product/4201), which enables a microcontroller, like the [Feather M4 Express](https://www.adafruit.com/product/3857), with intetnet-acessing cabalibities.
-The Airlft interfaces with the Espressif [ESP32-WROOM-32](https://www.adafruit.com/product/3320) module, which contains the actually microprocessor, flash memory, antenna, etc. For this project we reproduced bith the circuitry of the Airlift and the ESP32-WROOM-32 module, essentially flattening it all out onto one board, including our own copper trace meandering inverted-F antenna.
+Our starting place was the Adafruit [Airlift Breakout Board](https://www.adafruit.com/product/4201), which enables a microcontroller, like the [Feather M4 Express](https://www.adafruit.com/product/3857), with intetnet cabalibities.
+The Airlft interfaces with the Espressif [ESP32-WROOM-32](https://www.adafruit.com/product/3320) module, which contains the actually microprocessor, flash memory, antenna, etc. For this project we reproduced both the circuitry of the Airlift and the ESP32-WROOM-32 module, essentially flattening it all out onto one board, including our own copper trace meandering inverted-F antenna.
 Our Github repository for this project can be found [here](https://github.com/EE156/kmarx-kmarx-kmarx-joaquin-castillo).

 Because we did not use the off-the-shelf module from Espressif, we bought an ESP32 chip straight from the factory, with no firmware loaded onto it.
 The process for flashing this was not trivial, but not too complicated either.

-I will share my experience to hopefully expedite yours in the future!
+I started by following this helpful [tutorial](https://learn.adafruit.com/upgrading-esp32-firmware/upgrade-external-esp32-airlift-firmware-2) by Adafruit.
+This tutorial is a whittled-down version of the parts of the Adafruit tutorial that worked for me, specifically for an external Airlift breakout, plus some extra nuggets of help.

-## What You'll Need
+## What you'll need
+I used a Feather M4 Express for my microcontroller and I am using a Windows computer.
+For other microcontrollers, this guide can still be helpful, but you may not be able to follow verbatim.
+If you are a Mac user, please follow [this great tutorial](https://www.wikihow.com/Dispose-of-Old-Laptops) instead.
 - Arduino compatable microcontroller
 - Jumper wires
 - USB cable for the microcontroller
 - And your computer!

-## Guide
-I started by following this helpful [tutorial](https://learn.adafruit.com/upgrading-esp32-firmware/upgrade-external-esp32-airlift-firmware-2) by Adafruit.
-Unfortunately, I ran into a couple issues along the way, but the guide helped me through those as well.
-It's also a bit more general of a guide than just for the Airlift Breakout Board, so here is a whittled down version:

-### Summary
+## Summary
 - Download and install the Arduino IDE
 - Install approriate board cores
 - Program the Feather with the following code